MathGeniusJodie/tailwindcss-leading-trim/README.md

 this plugin adds 3 utility classes: `.trim-start`, `.trim-end` and `.trim-both`

-**font size and leading must be explicitly set on the element or a parent element with a tailwind class**
+**font-family must be explicitly set on the element or a parent element with a tailwind class**

 ## how the polyfill is implemented